TheMrOverload/FacebookAccountGenerator/README.md

 # FacebookAccountGenerator
-FAB is a Facebook-Account generating script
+FAB is a Facebook-Account generating script, written in python

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable) to install selenium